mongock/mongock/CONTRIBUTING.md

 ## Getting started

-> :BOOM::BOOM: If you want to contribute making a pr, visit our [contribution requested page](https://github.com/mongock/mongock/labels/contribution-requested) and you will find good candidates
+> :boom::rocket: If you want to contribute making a pr, visit our [contribution requested page](https://github.com/mongock/mongock/labels/contribution-requested) and you will find good candidates

 Contributions are made to this repo via **issues**, **discussions** and **pull request**.